 Resolutions and comments logged and can be viewed from a Monitored Asset profile

-Report provides details of each user, including their assigned device classes, roles, and alert rules, and also indicates if a user profile is inactive.
+The User Report provides details of each user, including their assigned Device Classes, Roles, and Alert Rules, and indicates if a User Profile is inactive.

 If a staff member is leaving your organization and you need to reassign their responsibilities, this report provides what's needed to reassign their OneVue responsibilities to another user.

-Report provides details of the roles and device classes assigned to each user.
+The User Role Report provides details of the Roles and Device Classes assigned to each user.

-Report provides Alert Rule user details including who alert notifications are sent to and if the rule is enabled or disabled.
+The User Alert Rule Report provides who alert notifications are sent to for each Alert Rule and indicates if the rule is enabled or disabled.

 If you need to analyze who receives alert notifications, this report provides what's needed to ensure notifications are being sent to the right staff and you have the right coverage.